Health & Safety

-Safety is our first priority.
-Rangeland is fully committed to a "zero incident" culture that not only meets but exceeds the highest safety standards.
-We are dedicated to maintaining a safe and injury-free workplace by implementing at all of our facilities best-practice standards that protect the public and our employees.
-We ensure that our operations are as safe as possible and maintain the operational integrity of our pipelines and terminal facilities.
+Safety is our first priority and we strive to exceed the most stringent safety standards.
+We are fully committed to a "zero incident" culture, are dedicated to maintaining a safe and injury-free workplace by implementing best-practice standards that protect the public and our employees, and maintain the operational integrity of our pipelines and terminal facilities.

-Pipelines are one of the safest, most reliable and efficient ways to transport crude oil, natural gas and related products.
-They exist almost everywhere throughout the United States.
-Typically buried underground, they are an essential part of the nation’s infrastructure, transporting the energy we depend on every day to heat our homes, generate electricity, cook our food, fuel our automobiles and provide vital feedstock for many of the products we use every day.
+Pipelines are one of the safest, most reliable, and efficient methods of transporting crude oil, natural gas, and related products.
+An omnipresent and essential part of the nation’s infrastructure, and typically buried underground, pipelines transport the energy we depend on every day to heat our homes, generate electricity, cook our food, fuel our automobiles and provide vital feedstock for many of the products we use every day.

 Detecting A Leak: